-To provide the students of Monmouthshire with an educational provision that prepares them to participate fully in today and tomorrow's society.
+To provide our learners Monmouthshire with an educational provision that prepares them to participate fully in today and tomorrow's society.

-Within Monmouthshire, we are fortunate to have 4 Comprehensive Schools offering 6th form facilities for those wishing to continue their education through to the age of 19.
+Within Monmouthshire, we are fortunate to have 4 Comprehensive Schools offering Post 16 facilities for those wishing to continue their education through to the age of 19.
 We also have close links with Coleg Gwent to broaden the options available to the children of Monmouthshire.